cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 Using your {% url "`pluginsFile`" plugins-guide %} you can tap into the `before:browser:launch` event and modify the arguments based on the browser that Cypress is launching.

+{% note warning %}
+Sending browser flags to the Electron browser (used in CI) does not currently work.
+See {% issue 1519 %}.
+{% endnote %}

 ```js
 // cypress/plugins/index.js
 module.exports = (on, config) => {